-37 secret WhatsApp tricks you might not know about - Pocket-lint
+47 secret WhatsApp tips and tricks you might not know about

 If you want to search a specific chat rather than all of your chats, this is possible too.
 Maybe you had a conversation about a specific meeting place, or they sent you their other contact number or their address for example.

-iOS: Chats > Specific chat > Tap on contact info at the top > Chat Search > Type in the search bar that appears at the top of that specific chat.
+iOS: Chats > Specific chat > Tap on contact info at the top > Tap on the Search button > Type in the search bar that appears at the top of that specific chat.

 Android: Chats > Specific chat > Open the menu top right > Search > Type in the search bar that appears at the top of that specific chat.